edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 ## Activities

+The following curation activities are imporant in a VVP ecosystem.

+### Witnessing and watching
 In an ACDC-based ecosystem, issuers issue and revoke their own evidence without any calls to a centralized registry or authority.
-However, issuers of ACDCs MUST use the optional witness feature of autonomic identifiers.
-This provides viral discoverability and duplicity detection for the subset of their behaviors that is intended to be public.

-The following curation activities are important to a VVP ecosystem.
+However, KERI's decentralized witness feature MUST be active.
+This provides an official methodology for curating the relationship between keys and identifiers, and between identifiers and non-repudiable actions like issuing and revoking credentials.

+A KERI *witness* is a lightweight server that acts as a notary.
+It exposes a standard interface.
+It receives signed events from the controller of an identifier that it services.
+If these events are properly sequenced and aligned with the identifier's signing policy and key state, they are recorded and become queryable, typically by the public.
+KERI allows the controller of an autonomic identifier to choose zero or more witnesses.
+The witnesses can change over the lifecycle of the identifier.
+However, the relationship between an identifier and its witnesses cannot be changed arbitrarily; the controller of the identifier makes a cryptographic commitment to its witnesses, and can only change that commitment by satisfying the signing policy of the identifier.
+In VVP, identifiers used by issuers MUST have at least one witness, because this guarantees viral discoverability, and SHOULD have at least 3 witnesses, because this guarantees both high availability and the detection of duplicity by the controller of the identifier.

+Witnesses provide, for VVP, many of the security guarantees that alternate designs seek from blockchains.
+However, witnesses are far more lightweight than blockchains.
+They can be run by anyone, without coordination or approval, and can be located in any jurisdiction that the owner of the identifier prefers, satisfying regulatory requirements about data locality.
+Although a single witness may service mulptiple identifiers, the records related to any single identifier are independent, and no consensus algorithm is required to order them relative to others.
+Thus, every identifier's data evolves in parallel, without bottlenecks, and any identifier can be deleted without affecting the integrity of other identifiers' records, satisfying regulatory requirements about erasure.
+Witnesses only store (and thus, can only expose to the public) what a given data controller has instructed them to store and publish.
+Thus, witnesses do not create difficulties with consent or privacy.

+In VVP, when a party shares an identifier or a piece of evidence, they do so via a special URL called an OOBI (out of band invitation).
+The OOBI serves a tamper-evident KEL ({{<KEL}}) that reveals the full, provable history of the key state and other witnesses for the identifier, and even includes a forward reference to new witnesses, if they have changed.
+It also allows the discovery of issuance and revocation events, and their sequence relative to one another and to key state changes.

+An additional and optional feature in KERI is enabled by adding *watchers*.
+Watchers are a lightweight service that synthesizes data from many witnesses.
+Watchers MAY monitor multiple witnesses and enable hyper-efficient caching.
+They SHOULD also compare what multiple witnesses for a given identifier are saying, which prevents controllers of an identifier from forking reality in a duplicitous way, and which can detect malicious attempts to use stolen keys.

+Witnesses are chosen according to the preference of each party that controls an identifier, and a mature ecosystem could have dozens, hundreds, or thousands.
+Watchers, on the other hand, address the needs of verifiers, because they distill some or all of the complexity in an ecosystem down to a single endpoint that verifiers can query.
+Any verifier can operate a watcher at any time, without any coordination or approval.
+Viral discoverability can automatically populate the watcher's cache, and keep it up-to-date as witness data evolves.
+Verifiers can share watchers if they prefer.
+Anything that watchers assert must be independently verified by consulting witnesses, so watchers need not have a complete picture of the world, and they are a convenience rather than an oracle that must be trusted.
+The data that watchers synthesize is deliberately published by witnesses for public consumption, at the request of each data stream's associated data controllers, and does not represent surveillance ({{<privacy}}).
+If a watcher can no longer find witness data to back one of its assertions, it MUST delete the data to satisfy its contract.
+This means that acts of erasure on witnesses propagate to watchers, again satisfying regulatory erasure requirements.

 ### Vetting identity
 The job of vetting legal entities (which includes APs {{<AP}}, but also OPs {{<OP}}) and issuing vetting credentials ({{<vetting-credential}}) is performed by a *legal entity vetter*.
-VVP places few requirements on such vetters, other than the ones already listed for vetting credentials themselves.
-Vetting credentials do not need to expire, and in fact ACDCs and AIDs facilitate much longer lifecycles than certificates; prophylactic key rotation is recommended but creates no reason to rotate evidence.
+VVP MUST have evidence of vetted identity.
+It places few requirements on such vetters, other than the ones already listed for vetting credentials themselves.
+Vetting credentials MAY expire, but this is not particularly desirable and might actually be an antipattern.
+ACDCs and AIDs facilitate much longer lifecycles than certificates; prophylactic key rotation is recommended but creates no reason to rotate evidence.
 However, a legal entity vetter MUST agree to revoke vetting credentials in a timely manner if the legal status of an entity changes, or if data in a vetting credential becomes invalid.

 ### Vetting brand
-The job of analyzing the brand assets of a legal entity and issuing brand credentials ({{<brand-credential}}) is performed by a *brand vetter*.
+At the option of the AP and OP, VVP MAY prove brand attributes.
+When this feature is active, the job of analyzing the brand assets of a legal entity and issuing brand credentials ({{<brand-credential}}) is performed by a *brand vetter*.
 A brand vetter MAY be a legal entity vetter, and MAY issue both types of credentials after a composite analysis.
 However, the credentials themselves MUST NOT use a combined schema, the credentials MUST have independent lifecycles, and the assurances associated with each credential type MUST remain independent.
 A brand vetter MUST verify the canonical properties of a brand, but it MUST do more than this: it MUST issue the brand credential to the AID {{<aid}} of an issuee that is also the issuee of a vetting credential that already exists, and it MUST verify that the legal entity in the vetting credential has a right to use the brand in question.
 This link MUST NOT be based on mere weak evidence such as an observation that the legal entity's name and the brand name have some or all words in common, or the fact that a single person requested both credentials.
 Further, the brand vetter MUST agree to revoke brand credentials in a timely manner if the associated vetting credential is revoked, if the legal entity's right to use the brand changes, or if characteristics of the brand evolve.

 ### Allocating TNs
-Regulators issue TNAlloc credentials ({{<tnalloc-credential}}) to range holders, and range holders issue them to telephone number users (TNUs; {{<allocation-holder}}).
-TNUs MAY issue them to a delegate such as a call center.
+At the option of the AP and OP, VVP MAY prove the right to use the originating phone number.
+When this feature is active, regulators MUST issue TNAlloc credentials ({{<tnalloc-credential}}) to range holders, and range holders MUST issue them to telephone number users (TNUs; {{<allocation-holder}}).
+TNUs MAY in turn issue them to a delegate such as a call center.
 If aggregators or other intemediaries hold an RTU in the eyes of a regulator, then intermediate TNAlloc credentials MUST be created to track that RTU as part of the chain.
 On the other hand, if TNUs acquire phone numbers through aggregators, but regulators do not consider aggregators to hold allocations, then aggregators MUST work with range holders to assure that the appropriate TNAlloc credentials are issued to the TNUs.

 ### Granting brand proxy rights
-APs ({{<AP}}) issue brand proxy credentials ({{<brand-proxy-credential}}) to OPs ({{<OP}}), giving them the right to use the AP's brand.
+When VVP is used to prove brand, APs ({{<AP}}) MAY issue brand proxy credentials ({{<brand-proxy-credential}}) to OPs ({{<OP}}), giving them the right to use the AP's brand.
 Without this credential, the OP only has the right to use the AP's phone number.

-Vetting and brand credentials may require large databases of metadata about organizations and brands, but how such systems work is out of scope.
+Issuing vetting and brand credentials might be driven by large databases of metadata about organizations and brands, but how such systems work is out of scope.
 The credentials themselves contain all necessary information, and once credentials are issued, they constitute an independent source of truth as far as VVP is concerned.
 No party has to return to the operators of such databases to validate anything.

 ### Revoking
-Revoking a credential is as simple as signing a revocation event and distributing it to witnesses.
-Parties that perform a full validation of a given credential will automatically detect the revocation event in realtime, because they will contact one or more of these witnesses.
-Parties that are caching their validations can poll witnesses very efficiently to discover revocation events.
-Some witnesses may offer the option of registering a callback, allowing interested parties to learn about revocations even more efficiently.
+Revoking an ACDC is as simple as the issuer signing a revocation event and distributing it to witnesses.
+Parties that perform a full validation of a given ACDC ({{<verifying}}) will automatically detect the revocation event in realtime, because they will contact one or more of these witnesses.
+Parties that are caching their validations MAY poll witnesses very efficiently to discover revocation events.
+Some witnesses may choose to offer the option of registering a callback, allowing interested parties to learn about revocations even more efficiently.

-### Witnessing and watching

 ## General evidence categories
 The term "credential" has a fuzzy meaning in casual conversation.
 However, understanding how evidence is built from credentials in VVP requires considerably more precision.
 We will start from lower-level concepts.